axil/labview-switcher/README.md

 In Labview it is difficult to switch out of Labview documents to for example a browser when many vi files are open, because it breaks standard Alt-Tab sequence.

-This is a script that lets you switch to the browser (ie Most Recently Used non-labview window) at one keypress: Alt-` by default.
+This script lets you switch to the browser (ie Most Recently Used non-labview window) using one keypress (Alt-` by default).

 ## Installation